4GeeksAcademy/machine-learning-content/06-ml_algos/k-nearest-neighbors.md

 Distance metrics are functions used to measure the proximity or similarity between two data points in a KNN model.
 There are a large number of proposals, but the best known are the following:

-- **Euclidean** (*Euclidean*): measures the straight-line distance between two points.
+- **Euclidean**: measures the straight-line distance between two points.
 Suitable for numerical data.
-- Manhattan**: Measures the distance as the difference of the Cartesian coordinates of the two points.
+- **Manhattan**: Measures the distance as the difference of the Cartesian coordinates of the two points.
 Suitable for numerical data as well.
-- Minkowski**: It is an intermediate point between the two previous ones.
+- **Minkowski**: It is an intermediate point between the two previous ones.
 - **Chebyshev**: Also known as the maximum distance between the difference of heights (Y-axis) or widths (X-axis).
-- Cosine** (*Cosine*): Used to measure the similarity between two vectors.
+- **Cosine**: Used to measure the similarity between two vectors.
-- Hamming**: Used for categorical or binary data.
+- **Hamming**: Used for categorical or binary data.
 It measures the difference between two character strings of equal length.

 ![knn_distance_metrics](https://github.com/4GeeksAcademy/machine-learning-content/blob/master/assets/knn_distance_metrics.png?raw=true)